FatjonRrapaj/metronome/README.md

 ### `Having troubles/suggestions or don't like what you see?`

-I'd love to hear your feetback Snowplow!
+I'd love to hear your feedback Snowplow!